samuel/go-thrift/README.md

     $ generator --help
     Usage of parsimony: [options] inputfile outputfile
-      -go.binarystring=false: Always use string for binary instead of []byte -go.json.enumname=false: For JSON marshal enums by name instead of value -go.packagename="": Override the package name
+      -go.binarystring=false: Always use string for binary instead of []byte -go.json.enumnum=false: For JSON marshal enums by number instead of name -go.packagename="": Override the package name
       -go.pointers=false: Make all fields pointers